 Creative expression through dance, breathing practices with gentle sound work that creates relaxation and helps in stressful situations, mindfulness, self-care and compassion practices.

-Each class will be customised to the age group, attention-span and specific needs of the class group as advised by their teacher.
+Each class will be customized to the age group, attention-span and specific needs of the class group as advised by their.

 Click here to download- Primary School_ Creative Wellbeing Programme